 - Anyone Can Die: They are fighting a multifront war on a Death World.
 It's gonna happen.

 - Schizo Tech: Two WWI-era Wickes-class destroyers, a WWI-era S-class submarine, an old tramp freighter converted into a warship, and WWII-vintage airplanes, plus a fleet of wooden sailing ships armed with muzzle-loading cannons, with multiple all-wood aircraft carriers.
 All of those wooden sailing ships have radios, active sonar, and depth charges.
 Most of them also have oil-fired engines.
 Many carry a spotter plane.
 They've recently added some PT boats.
-Later on, they start churning out more Wickes-class destroyers and even produce a light cruiser (basically, a scaled-up version of the Walker).
+Later on, they start churning out more Wickes-class destroyers and even produce a light cruiser (basically, a scaled-up version of Walker) and torpedo bombers..

 - Vehicular Turnabout: